massma/website/website-src/causality.md

 causal effect, no matter how many samples of cloud and sunlight were available.
-In this way, we can analyze our causal graphs in light of available observations to determine whether calculating a causal effect is possible before we have to deal with any tedious (and time consuming) collection or downloading of data!
+In this way, we can analyze our causal graphs in light of available observations to determine whether calculating a causal effect is possible, before we have to deal with any tedious (and time consuming) collection or downloading of data!

 To summarize, causal graphs allow us to:

-1. Communicate in an intuitive way our assumptions about dependencies between variables in a system.
+1. Intuitively communicate our assumptions about dependencies between variables in a system.
 2. Automatically analyze which variables we must control for to lend a causal (rather then correlational) interpretation to our analysis.
 3. Filter out tractable vs intractable causal questions before we